Emergency Dental Care | Willmar MN

 - Do you have any swelling in the mouth or facial areas?

-- Do you have any bulges, swelling or knobs on your gums?
+- Do you have any bulges, swelling, or knobs on your gums?

 If you answered yes to any of the questions, you might be having a dental emergency and should call your dentist immediately.
 It’s important to describe exactly what has happened and how you are feeling.

 If you experience extreme pain caused by hot or warm foods or beverages, try drinking ice water.
 It might relieve the pain.
-Sip on ice water and hold in your mouth until you are able to be seen by your dentist.
+Sip on ice water and hold it in your mouth until you are able to be seen by your dentist.